 Asbestos use in the military has led to detrimental health effects for those who served.
 If you or someone you love was exposed to asbestos during their time in the military, you could be entitled to financial compensation.

 Chances are high that Air Force veterans were exposed to asbestos during their time of service because asbestos products were used extensively throughout the military branch – both on land and in the air.
-Asbestos could be found in the floors, ceilings, pipe and wall insulation, drywall, and other areas of Air Force base housing, while the substance was used in aircraft for its qualities of insulation and fire resistance.
+Asbestos could be found in the floors, ceilings, walls, pipe and wall insulation, drywall, and other areas of Air Force base housing, while the substance was used in aircraft for its qualities of insulation and fire resistance.
 Air Force veterans are at high risk for asbestos-related diseases due to exposure aboard aircraft.
 Those that worked on planes and jets used in the Air Force are also at risk for an asbestos-related diagnosis.

 Such as in the Air Force, Army base housing was also constructed with many asbestos products.
 The use of asbestos was common in homes and commercial buildings in America at the time – it only made sense that the Military embraced it as well.
 When the hazards of asbestos became well-known, the U.S. Army set to clean up the asbestos contained in their buildings and barracks.
 Unfortunately, Army soldiers are still exposed to asbestos today.
 Asbestos could also be found in Army vehicles.
 Brakes, gaskets, and valves were some of the most common asbestos products found in Army vehicles.